 Driving Tips and Directions to Northern Virginia Small Towns

 - Avoid driving during rush hour.
-Even the smallest Northern Virginia towns are often reached on heavy commuter routes.
+Even the smallest Northern Virginia towns are often part of crowded commuter routes.

 - Take your time and obey speed limits.
 Be especially cautious in places like Middleburg and Clifton where the main road goes through the town center.